twse/random-stuff/Third-Party Notices.md

 * Dimitris Michelinakis
 * Jim Thomas

-## For use of Enlighten
-Copyright in Enlighten is owned by or licensed to Geomerics Limited.
-All rights reserved.
-Enlighten is a trademark or registered trademark of Geomerics Limited or its affiliates.

-## For use of FaceFX
-FaceFX © 2002-2018 OC3 Entertainment, Inc. and its licensors.

-FaceGen from Singular Inversions, Inc. 1998-2016.
-All rights reserved.

 ## For use of Golden CommPass
 Copyright © 1998 Creative Services Programming Corporation<br />
 Written by Donna S. Finkelstein

-## For use of Havok
-Havok software is © 2017 Microsoft.
-All rights reserved.

-Copyright in IKinema Runtime is owned by or licensed to IKinema Ltd. All rights reserved.

 ## For use of Image Alchemy
 Copyright © 1990-1996 Handmade Software, Inc. All rights reserved.<br />